-Traveling with pets is a stimulating and very refreshing experience.
+Traveling with dogs is a stimulating and very refreshing experience.
 On vacation, you can easily explore different sides of their personalities as they travel around new places and meet new people.

 By Guest Blogger, Jeffery Thompson,

+But if you are familiar with the essential steps you need to take, traveling with a dog can be a fulfilling experience.
 However, to ensure a smooth holiday, you must do prior planning and preparation.
-From packing the right equipment to ensuring that your pet meets all the travel criteria for the destination you are visiting, several things need to be taken care of.
-But if you are familiar with the essential steps that you need to take, traveling with pets can be a fulfilling experience.
+Several things need to be taken care of, from packing the right equipment to ensuring that your pet meets all the travel criteria for the destination you are visiting.

-Here, we have listed some basic tips that must be borne in mind while traveling with your pet.
+Here, we have listed some essential tips that must be borne in mind while traveling with your pet.

-1. Place your pets in a suitable crate:
+1. Place your dogs in a suitable crate:

-Whether it is a car journey or a flight, it is advisable to keep your pets tethered in a travel crate.
-Many dogs, especially those who are crate-trained, behave much better when their movement is restricted.
+Whether it is a car journey or a flight, keeping your pets tethered in a travel crate is advisable.
 It is also safer for the pet in many ways.
+Many dogs, especially those crate-trained, behave much better when their movement is restricted.
 You can easily look for durable airline dog carriers online that have been approved by major airlines.

 If you are traveling by car, ensure to restrain the carrier by securing it with the seat belt.
 It will prevent the displacement of the carrier and avoid any harm to the animal inside.

 2. Make sure your paperwork is accurate and up-to-date: